Decentralized

 // Install the ecs.js client

-npm install @nxt3d/ecsjs
+npm install @nxt3d/ecsjs@0.2.2-beta

-// Example: Resolve user credentials
+// Example: Resolve credentials

-import { createECSResolver } from '@nxt3d/ecsjs';
+} from '@nxt3d/ecsjs';

-const result = await
+const credential = await resolveCredential(

 Resources